 - Additional surveys as deemed necessary in view of damages, reported poor condition of the vessel by port state control authorities, etc.

 Class rules require that the raw materials used in building and repairing of ships as well as various essential machinery and components installed on the vessel are approved by the society.
-IRS also provides services towards approving various components as above to facilitate compliance with the above requirement.
+INTLREG also provides services towards approving various components as above to facilitate compliance with the above requirement.
 Certain types of marine components can be type approved.

 Its technical competence, dedication as well as customer friendly approach makes International Register of Shipping undoubtedly the classification society for the new millennium.